oldgraybuzzard/crispy-giggle/README.md

 ```
 AS AN employer
 I WANT to enroll employees in training courses
-SO THAT they can stay updated with training required for the job
+SO THAT they can satisfy on-the-job training requirements.
 ```

 This training application is intended to serve as a full-stack Mern-stack application.
 The stack is made of MongoDB, Express, React, Redux and React.